A rainy day can do more than just dampen your mood – it can turn your home and property into a soggy mess.

-While it may be impossible to stop every water issue, there are things you can do to protect your home from heavy rain.
+While it may be impossible to stop every water issue, there are things you can do to protect your home from water damage caused by heavy rain.
 They include:

 - Install (or have a contractor install) a sump pump.
 Sump pumps drain water from the inside of a structure to the outside.
-Opt for a battery backup sump pump system—flooding can cause electrical power failures don’t cause your sump pump to fail.
+Make sure you opt for a battery backup sump pump system so that electrical power failures don’t cause your sump pump to fail.
 Consider installing an alarm so you’re notified if your pump loses power.
 (Related: What are French Drains… And Do I Need One?)

 - Install (or have a contractor install) a backwater valve.
 This device prevents city sewers from backing up into your basement plumbing fixtures.

 - Have your chimney checked.
 Cracks in your chimney let water seep in, so hire a professional to check yours.
 Learn more in our homeowner’s guide to chimney inspections.

 - Have your roof inspected regularly.
 Fixing issues as they arise can spare you from big repairs down the road.

 - Clean (or hire a professional to clean) your gutters.
 Backed up downspouts and gutters can cause damage to your roofline, soffit, or other areas of your home.
 Read what to know before you clean your gutters.

 - Make sure the seals around your windows, doors and other openings are in good condition.
 If they aren’t, reseal them with caulk.
 Make sure any wood window and door trim is painted to help prevent wood rot and structural damage to your home.

 - Check your property for low-lying areas that may pose a drainage issue if the ground becomes too saturated.
 Find a source of concern?
 Make sure you contact a landscaping and drainage professional to have the area looked at before it becomes a costly problem you can’t control.